 7. Traditional Coffee Bar with Seats

-This coffee bar takes up a corner room, with wooden shelves, rustic cabinet, wicker decorations, and chandelier.
+This coffee bar takes up a corner room, with wooden shelves, a rustic cabinet, wicker decorations, and a chandelier.
 A crate was repurposed as a mug shelf with individual “boxes” for each mug.
-Kitchen scale, jars and bottles as plant pots, cutting boards, and glass bottles create farmhouse look.
+Kitchen scale, jars, and bottles as plant pots, cutting boards, and glass bottles create a farmhouse look.

 8. Mini Coffee Bar with Engraved Shelves

 A tiny space beside the kitchen cabinet can serve as a coffee bar.
-This mini-coffee station has a simple table for coffee machine and pot.
+This mini-coffee station has a simple table for coffee machines and pots.
 However, there are engraved wall shelves above it that add a unique touch.
 Labeled jars, mugs, and mini artwork complement the shelves.

 9. Mini Coffee Station with Bar Stools